Published on:

 Possible Settlements and Trial Outcomes

-The good news is bellwether trials dates are set.
-This is important because trial dates put real pressure on the defendnts. the bad news?
+The good news is that the bellwether trial dates are set.
+This is important because trial dates put real pressure on the defendants.
+The bad news?
 The trial dates are in 2027.
 State court trials may come before that.

 Predicted Settlement Value of Hair Relaxer Lawsuits

-The hair relaxer lawsuits will most likely be resolved in some type of global settlement in which the defendants agree to set aside a large sum of money for a settlement fund that is used to compensate plaintiffs.
+The hair relaxer lawsuits are likely to be resolved through a global settlement, in which the defendants agree to set aside a substantial sum of money for a settlement fund to compensate plaintiffs.
 In global settlements like this, individual plaintiffs are ranked into “tiers” for purposes of determining the amount of their settlement payout.
 Plaintiffs with strong claims are in the highest settlement tiers and get more money.

 In the hair relaxer class action, uterine cancer cases are expected to fall within the highest settlement tier due to compelling scientific evidence establishing a causal link between hair relaxer use and uterine cancer (as demonstrated in the Sister Study).
 Additionally, uterine cancer is deemed a more serious injury when compared to uterine fibroids or endometriosis.

-Our attorneys project that the settlement compensation for hair relaxer-related uterine cancer cases may vary, ranging from $300,000 to $1,750,000.
-The wide range in this estimated value is due to the fact that individual uterine cancer cases could be valued much differently based on specific circumstances surrounding each case.
+Our attorneys estimate that the settlement compensation for hair relaxer-related uterine cancer cases may range from $300,000 to $1,750,000.
+The wide range in this estimated value is due to the fact that individual uterine cancer cases may be valued differently based on specific circumstances surrounding each case.
 We think a successful ovarian cancer case could have a settlement value of $400,000 to $750,000.
 The value for ovarian cancer cases is lower because the causation evidence is not as strong.

 Contact Us About a Hair Relaxer Lawsuit

-If you used chemical hair straightener and were later diagnosed with ovarian cancer, contact our office today for a free consultation at 888-322-3010- or get a free online consultation.
+If you used a chemical hair straightener and were later diagnosed with ovarian cancer, contact our office today for a free consultation at 888-322-3010, or get a free online consultation.